why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 And finally restart your system.
 From now on you will be able to install any of the very numerous apps provided from _flathub_, as in:
 ```
-$   flatpak install flathub com.spotify.Client
+$   flatpak install --user flathub com.spotify.Client
 ```

-!!!
+Two things are important to bear in mind:
+1. Using the `--user` flag is recommended for this reason: if the user has a separate `/home` and installs flatpaks using the `--user` flag, these applications will remain even after the entire file system is reinstalled, which means that the installed flatpaks can be reused after restoring the system.
-    Notice that installing applications in this way should automatically export a `.desktop` file to `/var/lib/flatpak/exports/share/applications` and add the corresponding symlinks to your system.
+2. Installing applications (with or without `--user` should automatically export a `.desktop` file to `/var/lib/flatpak/exports/share/applications` and add the corresponding symlinks to your system.
 This means applications will show up in your desktop environment's application launchers and other menus right after you have installed them (no reboot required).

 Updating your flatpaks is then as easy as:
 ```